The Power of Big Data in Healthcare: Top Benefits and Challenges

 • Human-generated data, including structured data (information that can be stored in the rows and columns of a table), unstructured data (which cannot), and semi-structured data, which is partially but not fully structured.

-The term “big data in healthcare” refers to the use of big data in the healthcare industry, which is growing at an explosive pace.
+The term “big data in healthcare” refers to the use of big data analytics in the healthcare industry, which is growing at an explosive pace.
 According to Straits Research, the global market of big data in healthcare is projected to grow from $33 billion in 2021 to $106 billion in 2030 at an annual rate of 14%.

-Examples of Healthcare Data Analytics
+Examples of Healthcare Big Data Analytics

 Big data in healthcare can be applied to everything from population health management to drug discovery and trials.
 Below are just a few use cases of healthcare data analytics: